torbjornlager/book-project-home/_posts/2026-05-12-prolog-programmers-are-lazy.md

 a day writing a script that saves a week of manual work every month, and you have made a rational investment.

 Other ecosystems show that this strategy works at scale.
-In the Prolog world, Jan Wielemaker's Cliopatria demonstrated how a substantial web application could be delivered as a ready-to-run system: users provided their data, made modest extensions, and obtained a full Semantic Web portal.
-In the Elixir world, Phoenix goes even further by generating complete, fault-tolerant applications with supervision, telemetry, routing, and deployment already in place.
+In the Prolog world, [ClioPatria](https://cliopatria.swi-prolog.org/home) - an application platform developed by a team around Jan Wielemaker - demonstrated how a substantial web application could be delivered as a ready-to-run system: users provided their data, made modest extensions, and obtained a full Semantic Web portal.
+In the Elixir world, [Phoenix](https://phoenixframework.org) goes even further by generating complete, fault-tolerant applications with supervision, telemetry, routing, and deployment already in place.
 Developers simply add the behaviour that makes the system theirs.
 These examples illustrate how a language ecosystem can supply standardised, reproducible scaffolds